wtz19945/Digit_Main/README.md

 ```

 Notice: The simulator has been upgraded to ar-control-2023.
 However, the new simulator is too large to be uploaded to github.
-Make sure you use the correct simulator since there is significant refactor of the simulator and the walking controller will not work for current version.
+Make sure you use the correct simulator since there is significant refactor of the simulator and the walking controller might not work for current version.

 This will start a webpage at localhost:8080.
 Open this link with your browser.
 You can read the detailed Digit documentation or simulate Digit robot in this webpage.